kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 The app/config.py file will create a configuration class using Pydantic's BaseSettings that loads the OpenAI API key from environment variables and validates that it exists.

-The app/nsfw_checker.py file will implement the core logic with these functions: a function to encode images to base64 which is required for OpenAI API, a function to call OpenAI's API with the image, a function to parse the moderation response, a function to apply custom rules based on confidence thresholds and category filtering, and finally return a simple decision of "Safe" or "Not Safe" with reasoning.
+The app/nsfw_checker.py file will implement the core logic with these functions: create an OpenAI client instance using the modern SDK pattern, a function to encode images to base64 which is required for OpenAI API, a function to call OpenAI's API with the image (with fallback to two-step vision plus moderation if direct image support is unavailable), a function to parse the moderation response, a function to apply custom rules based on confidence thresholds and category filtering, and finally return a simple decision of "Safe" or "Not Safe" with reasoning.

-The app/main.py file will create the FastAPI application by importing FastAPI and creating an app instance, defining a POST endpoint at /check-image that accepts either file upload via multipart/form-data or JSON with base64-encoded image string, calling the nsfw_checker functions, and returning JSON response with status ("Safe" or "Not Safe"), reason, confidence (0.0-1.0), and categories.
-It will also add a GET endpoint at /health for health checks which is required by Cloud Run, and enable CORS if needed for web browser clients.
+The app/main.py file will create the FastAPI application by importing FastAPI and creating an app instance, adding CORS middleware to allow browser requests, mounting the static files directory to serve the web UI, defining a GET endpoint at / that serves the web UI HTML file, defining a POST endpoint at /check-image that accepts file upload via multipart/form-data, defining a POST endpoint at /check-image-base64 that accepts JSON with base64-encoded image string, calling the nsfw_checker functions, and returning JSON response with status ("Safe" or "Not Safe"), reason, confidence (0.0-1.0), and categories.
+It will also add a GET endpoint at /health for health checks which is required by Cloud Run.

 The tests/test_api.py file will create basic tests including testing that the health endpoint returns 200, mocking OpenAI API responses, testing safe image classification, and testing unsafe image classification.

-At the end of this milestone, you will be able to run the API locally on port 8080, upload a test image via HTTP request using tools like curl or Postman or a Python script, and receive a classification response.
+At the end of this milestone, you will be able to run the API locally on port 8080, access the web UI at http://localhost:8080/ to upload images through a browser interface, upload a test image via HTTP request using tools like curl or Postman or a Python script, and receive a classification response.
 The OpenAI API key must be set in a .env file.

 ### Milestone 2: Containerization

 We will package the application into a Docker container so it can run consistently anywhere, including on GCP Cloud Run.
 Docker ensures that the application runs the same way in development, testing, and production environments.

 The Dockerfile will use the official Python 3.11 slim base image to keep the container size small.
-It will set the working directory to /app, copy requirements.txt first and install dependencies (this ordering allows Docker to cache the dependency layer), copy the application code, expose port 8080 which is Cloud Run's default, set the PORT environment variable to 8080, and set the CMD to run the uvicorn server listening on all interfaces (0.0.0.0) on the PORT.
+It will set the working directory to /app, copy requirements.txt first and install dependencies (this ordering allows Docker to cache the dependency layer), copy the application code, copy the static files directory for the web UI, expose port 8080 which is Cloud Run's default, set the PORT environment variable to 8080, and set the CMD to run the uvicorn server listening on all interfaces (0.0.0.0) on the PORT.

 The .dockerignore file will exclude unnecessary files from the Docker image including .env (secrets should never be in the container image), __pycache__ and *.pyc files, .git and .gitignore, the tests/ directory, and any local virtual environments.